8 Women: Critical response

 The Washington Post writer Ann Hornaday called the film "a gorgeous, if disjointed, spectacle, made endurable—if not entirely comprehensible—by its eye-popping cast."
 She found that the picture "retains a stagy quality of heightened theatricality" and that "with its bold, luxurious palette and hard-candy surfaces, the film seems less photographed than forged out of silk and nail lacquer."
 Rolling Stone's Peter Travers concurred: "All eight women are something to see and marvel at.
 Whatever you call this one-of-a-kind bonbon spiked with wit and malice, it's classic oo-la-la."
 He rated the comedy three out of four stars.
 A. O. Scott from The New York Times said, "The high-minded critical term of art for such a decadent delight is 'guilty pleasure,' but a movie like this reveals that stuffy phrase to be both a redundancy and an oxymoron.
 8 Women is indefensible, cynical, even grotesque; it is also pure—that is to say innocent and uncorrupted—fun."
-Less enthusiastic with the film, Salon.com wrote that "despite the all-star cast of beautiful, talented actresses, this French whodunit never lives up to the grand musicals it rips off."
+Less enthusiastic with the film, Salon.com wrote that "despite the all-star cast of beautiful, talented actresses, this French whodunit never lives up to the grand musicals it rips off".

 Specific performances were cited for acclaim.
 Huppert's portrayal of Augustine was met with praise.
 Curiel wrote that "Huppert's song and dance—and her whole performance in the movie—is a study in determination.
 Huppert has a reputation for her intense portrayals, and in 8 Women, she steals every scene she's in as the uptight, melodramatic, bespectacled aunt."
 Ardant also received praise for her performance with Hornaday saying that "the showstopper is Ardant, who in a sensational turn combining the earthiness of Ava Gardner and the fire of Rita Hayworth, explodes with an elemental force all her own.
 Ardant alone is worth the price of admission to 8 Women."

 Box office

-The film was released on 6 February 2002 in France and opened at #3 in 493 theaters, grossing $5,246,358 in the opening weekend.
+The film was released on 6 February 2002 in France and opened at #3 in 493 cinemas, grossing $5,246,358 in the opening weekend.
 It grossed $18,991,866 in the domestic market.
 The film's international gross was in total $42,426,583.